 Help people make their lives better.
-Become effective at
+Become effective at intervention and guidance.

 Through our Bachelor of Arts program, you'll:

 - learn to offer guidance for coping with complex, often overlapping social, psychological and economic problems